Top Vertical Farming Companies in 2026

 Plenty

-Plenty designs large-scale indoor vertical farms built around plant-specific growing environments rather than traditional agricultural layouts.
-Its vertically stacked systems use proprietary lighting, optimized airflow, robotics, and AI-driven controls to grow leafy greens and fruiting crops year-round without chemical pesticides.
+Plenty develops large-scale indoor vertical farms using plant-specific growing environments instead of traditional layouts.
+Its systems combine proprietary lighting, optimized airflow, robotics, and AI-driven controls to produce leafy greens and fruiting crops year-round without pesticides.
+The platform is designed to optimize flavor, consistency, and resource efficiency through precise environmental control.
+By operating close to urban centers, Plenty shortens supply chains while delivering fresh produce with efficient land and water use.

 - Founder(s): Matt Barnard, Nate Storey, Jack Oslan, and Nate Mazonson.